Staying Strong from Passover to Easter

 However, there is currently an uproar over the appointment of senior staff within the Unitarian Universalist Association.

 What happened was this.
 There was an open position for one of the five Regional Lead positions.
 The two finalists included a woman of color, who was a director of religious education and a member of the UUA Board of Trustees, and a white male, who was a parish minister and a member of the UUA Board of Trustees.
-The woman was told she was not the one chosen by phone while attending the recent Lives of Black UUs gathering in New Orleans.
-The reason given had to do with “fit”, which is often a coded way of telling women or people or women they are not wanted, with no specific concrete reason needed.
+The woman was told by phone she was not the one chosen, while attending the recent Lives of Black Unitarian Universalism gathering in New Orleans.
+The reason given had to do with “fit”, which is often a coded way of telling women or people of color that they are not wanted -- no specific concrete reason needed.
 The region to which she applied has no people of color on staff.

 A few days later, Rev. Morales resigned as President of the Unitarian Universalist Association.